Clemapfel/Mousetrap.jl/README.md

 + Simplify installation process to `] add mousetrap`
 + Add support for loading custom themes by exposing the CSS interface
 + Allow bundling of the Julia runtime and all necessary binary dependencies into a portable executable
++ Implement drag & drop for files, images, and widgets
 + Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored C-side
-+ Implement drag & drop for files, images, and widgets
++ Allow interactive use from within the REPL
 + Allow filtering and searching of selectable widget containers such as `ListView` and `ColumnView`
 + Allow for audio playback and manipulating audio data
 + Add an event controller to capture video game controller / joystick events
-+ Allow [other OpenGL-based libraries](https://github.com/MakieOrg/Makie.jl) to render to `RenderArea`
 + Add 3D shapes and geometry shaders to the OpenGL component

 ---